sammilucia/ASUS-G14-Debloating/README.md

 Originally posted as the ASUS G14 bloatware cleanup guide [here](https://www.reddit.com/r/ZephyrusG14/comments/k4ch5x/asus_zephyrus_g14_bloatwear_cleanup_guide/).

 ## Notes:
-1. _If you'd like to use a third party tool to control your G14 instead, I recommend the [G14ControlV2](G14ControlV2 https://github.com/aredden/electron-g14control) project, which is actively developed_
+1. _If you'd like to use a third party tool to control your G14 instead, you could use [G14ControlV2](G14ControlV2 https://github.com/aredden/electron-g14control).
+I haven't tried it.
 2. _If you only want to control fan speeds/curves, I use [atrofac](https://github.com/cronosun/atrofac)_
+3. _If you want to limit battery charging, I use [atrofac](https://github.com/cronosun/atrofac)_
 3. _If you encounter problems, see the **Debugging** section at the bottom_

 ## What does this do?